oeed/CraftOS-Standards/Communication-Protocols/rednet.md

 -------- | ---------- | ---------------------------------------------
 number   | nMessageID | a random number from 1 to 2147483647
-number   | nRecipient | the target computer ID or 65535 for broadcast any data | message    | the message to be transmitted string   | sProtocol  | an identifier for a protocol
+number   | nRecipient | the target computer ID or 65535 for broadcast any data | message    | the data to be transmitted, specified by the protocol string   | sProtocol  | protocol ID of the used protocol

 ## Transmission ##